ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-bfi-player-and-samsung-ue55mu7000-tv-nme-exclusive.markdown

 is_promoted: false
 has_entry_page: true
 title: "Win a 1-year BFI Player subscription and brand new 55inch UHD Samsung TV"
-competition-description: "BFI is the British cinema best-known icon and can give you\
+competition-description: "<p>BFI is the British cinema best-known icon and can give\
-  \ access to the best British and Global movies. <br />\r\nBFI Player gives you access\
+  \ you access to the best British and Global movies. <br />\nBFI Player gives you\
-  \ to the greatest global cinema on demand.
-You can rent the latest releases, subscribe\
+  \ access to the greatest global cinema on demand.
+You can rent the latest releases,\
-  \ to classics and explore the best from the BFI, national and regional archives.<br\
+  \ subscribe to classics and explore the best from the BFI, national and regional\
-  \ />\r\nWatching all the amazing titles is now possible with the new BFI player\
+  \ archives.<br />\nWatching all the amazing titles is now possible with the new\
-  \ app on Samsung TVs, and a lucky NME AAA member will enjoy them for a year for\
+  \ BFI player app on Samsung TVs, and a lucky NME AAA member will enjoy them for\
-  \ free on a brand new Samsung UE55MU7000."
+  \ a year for free on a brand new Samsung UE55MU7000.</p>\n"
 hero-header: "Win a 1-year BFI Player subscription and brand new 55inch UHD Samsung\
   \ TV"
 terms-confirmation: "N/A"